vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 Besides the binary here, download the files in the "data" folder: config.json (template), index.html, style.css.

+## revision MB142

+### Major improvements

+Improved web interface to show more relevant status and statistics when using NTP time (requires new index.html & style.css)

+### Minor improvements

+Fixed bug that prevented use of "base sleep follows remote" when using NTP time

 ## revision MB141

 ### Major improvements